agalindorcl/secws/lab800/lab800_audit_vault.md

 ## Step 9 : Audit Vault Alerting ##

 After monitoring and collecting database activity your organization may want to be alerted when certain activities occur.
 It is possible to identify high-risk activities that the security team needs to be made aware of.
 These may include account management and database structural changes.
-The alerts will let the security team know when there has been activity in these areas
+The alerts will let the security team know when there has been activity in these areas.

 During this lab you will: